kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 --------------------------------

 1. Open the file located at `"$(kurtosis config path)"`.
 This should look like `/Users/<YOUR_USER>/Library/Application Support/kurtosis/kurtosis-config.yml` on MacOS.
-2. Paste the following contents, changing `NAME-OF-YOUR-CLUSTER` to the cluster you created and save:
+2. Paste the following contents, changing `NAME-OF-YOUR-CLUSTER` and `STORAGE-CLASS-TO-USE` as per the cluster you created and save:
 ```yaml
 config-version: 2
 should-send-metrics: true